department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/oct-2020-cc-provider-discovery/conversation-guide-cc-discovery.md

 ### Task 1 - Home Page general impression

 * Take a look at this page, scroll around.
 Tell me what this page is for and what you think you can do here.
 It'll be really helpful if you can think out loud as much as possible moving forward.

 * Is the information on this page what you expect it to be?

+* Imagine you need to schedule a general check-up with a primary care provider in your community.
+How would you start from here?

 ### Prompt 2 - Choose type of care

-* Imagine you need to schedule an appointment with a provider in your community to treat an ankle injury.
-How would you start from here?

 * Should be on Choose the type of care you need page

 * In your own words, what is this page asking you?
 * Is the information on this page what you expect it to be?

 If needed:
 * What would you do next if [whatever thing they're looking for/ can't find / can't do]

 * Follow up questions if needed:
     * What else would be helpful to tell you at this point in the process?
     * What are your options if your type of care isn’t listed?